nolanyee/data-science-portfolio/depth-map-generator/README.md

 <img src="images/DepthMapFig6.png" width ="700">

-Once again this can also be seen applying Huygens-Fresnel principle.
+Once again this can also be seen applying the Huygens-Fresnel principle.

 <img src="images/DepthMapFig8.png" width ="700">